datanav/docs/getting-started.rst

 Authentication
 ^^^^^^^^^^^^^^
 Often when we wish to communicate with an API, we need to establish who we are, and what we are allowed to do.
-There as many different ways of doing this, and the way forward depends on the API you wich to communicate with.
+There as many different ways of doing this, and the way forward depends on the API you wish to communicate with.
 Most APIs have easily accessible documentation which explain how to authenticate and authorize for that specific API.
 For these specific websites, you can access the information only after you have authenticated yourself.

 .. _getting-started-microservices-restAPI-JWT: